Pool Cost Estimator — Maine

 Maine winters require annual pool closing and opening — typically $300–$600/year combined.
 Budget for a quality pool cover.

-Pool Costs by City in Maine
+Cost to Build a Pool by City in Maine (2026)

 ↓ Get Your Free Maine Pool Cost Estimate ↓